On Non-Negative Quadratic Programming in Geometric Optimization: Introduction

-The method that we study selects a subset of variables as free variables---the non-free variables are fixed at zero---and calls the solver to solve a constrained NNQ in each iteration.
-It is reminiscent of the active-set method~(e.g.~\cite{CM87,CH89}) which determines a descent direction and an appropriate step size in that descent direction in each iteration.
-In contrast, our main task is selecting free variables; the descent step is carried out by calling a solver.
-A version of this method was used in~\cite{daitch2009} for solving the DKSG problem.
-However, it is only briefly mentioned that a small number of the most negative gradient coordinates are selected as free variables; no further details are given; there is no analysis of the convergence.
-We find the selection of free variables crucial.
+A version of the above greedy selection of free variables in an iterative scheme was already used in~\cite{daitch2009} for solving the DKSG problem because it took too long for a single call of a quadratic programming solver to finish.
+However, it is only briefly mentioned in~\cite{daitch2009} that a small number of the most negative gradient coordinates are selected to be freed.
+No further details are given.
+We found that the selection of the number of variables to be freed is crucial.
 The right answer is not some constant number of variables or a constant fraction of them.
 Also, one cannot always turn free variables that happen to be zero in an iteration into non-free variables in the next iteration as suggested in~\cite{daitch2009}; otherwise, the algorithm may not terminate in some cases.

+Our method also uses the gradient to screen for descent directions, allowing us to release more than one variable at each iteration.
+However, instead of setting free all variables that have a non-zero gradient from the active set as in~\cite{BG2011, Coleman1989, Friedlander1995, More1991}, we choose a parameter that enables us to remove just the right amount of variables from the active set so that our subproblem does not become too large.
+Heuristically, this approach is faster than freeing all variables with a non-zero gradient or freeing only one variable, as in~\cite{bartlett2006, Gould1991}.
+Similar to the method presented in~\cite{Yang1991}, we remove variables from the free variable set, enabling us to keep our subproblem small.
+This is in contrast to the non-decreasing size of the free variable set, as in~\cite{BG2011, C1995}.
+Thus, our algorithm performs well when solution sparsity is observed.

+Clarkson's linear programming algorithm~\cite{C1995} is designed for cases when the number of variables is much less than the number of given constraints.
+However, this is not the case for some other problems.
+For example, consider the DSKG problem with $n$ input points.
+Although the ambient space is $\mathbb{R}^d$, there are $\Theta(n^2)$ variables and $\Theta(n^2)$ constraints.
+By design, the number of constraints in a subproblem of Clarkson's algorithm is proportional to the product of the number of variables and the square root of the total number of constraints.
+In our context, the subproblem has $\Theta(n^3)$ constraints.
+Consequently, solving such a subproblem is not easier than solving the whole problem.
+Therefore, Clarkson's algorithm cannot be directly applied to our proximity graph and NNLS problems, as in these problems, the number of constraints and variables are proportional to each other.